 For dinner, get off the beaten path and go to Spring Creek Golf Course, about three minutes outside of town.
 I recommend the quesadillas or burgers, which you can feast on as you watch the sun set over the pristine golf course.
 If you forgot any essentials along the way, Ray’s Apple Market has everything you need.

 Another good dinner choice would be Willows Restaurant & Bar, serving sandwiches, burgers, pasta, and a salad bar.
+I appreciated that they offered vegetables as an alternative side dish to fries or onion rings.

 Brick Street Furniture Co & Wine Lounge in Sabetha, the largest town in Nemaha County, is a sophisticated space that is a furniture and home decor shop with a restaurant and wine bar inside.
 Don’t miss it, you’ll be impressed with the self-serve wine taps on the wall and yummy menu.
+Brick Street also has a yummy salad bar feature.
+Reservations are suggested as they fill up quickly on weekend nights.

 I tried the Garlic Cheese Curds and Pimento Cheese Bagel Knots, both of which were very tasty.
 I was disappointed that I couldn’t feast on the fantastic looking prime rib plates that were going out left and right as I had other dinner plans.